FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 He strongly recommends investing in a blood glucose meter that will make it easy for you to draw blood from a wriggling dog.

-The type of insulin should be discussed with your veterinarian to determine what’s best for your dog.
-The most commonly used is human NPH insulin – either Humalin N (Rx) or Novalin NPH (Rx) – explains Dr. Richards, since these are more easily attained.
+Hormone insulin should be discussed with your veterinarian.
+To determine what’s best for your dog.
+The most commonly used is human NPH insulin – either Humalin N (Rx) or Novalin NPH (Rx) – explains Dr.

 - Spend as much training time as you need with the veterinarian to make sure that you understand how and when to give your dog insulin.